 The Hario Skerton Pro is easy to clean, the borosilicate glass is extremely durable and the chamber comes with a lid to store any extra coffee grounds or beans.

-Perhaps the most novel feature is that the grinder can be screwed onto a standard mason jar.
-If you want to leave the chamber at home when you go camping, this versatility is unique amongst all the grinders on our list.
+Perhaps the most unique feature is that the grinder can be screwed onto a standard mason jar.
+So if you are looking for a mason jar coffee grinder or you just want to leave the chamber at home when you go camping, this versatility is unique amongst all the grinders on our list.

-Porlex Mini Stainless Steel Coffee Grinder – Best Grinder for Travelers
+2. Porlex Mini Stainless Steel Coffee Grinder Review

-The Porlex Mini has a removable handle which can be conveniently stored when traveling.
+The Porlex grinder has a removable handle which can be conveniently stored when traveling.
 Due to its small size it is a popular backpacking coffee grinder.

 It also fits inside the Aeropress which makes it the perfect Aeropress coffee grinder.

-With ceramic conical burrs it is able to produce a consistent grind on a medium setting.
+With ceramic conical burrs the Porlex mini portable hand grinder is able to produce a consistent grind on a medium setting.
 It does deteriorate for coarser settings but this is not uncommon for coffee hand grinders.

 Finer grinds will take a fair amount of time and effort to grind, but the crank is long enough to make it easy to spin.